 The USA is the second-largest country in the world and consists of a mix of large urban areas and vast, thinly populated plains with beautiful natural landscapes.
 The cultures in the United States are likewise very diverse.
 In part due to the influx of immigrants that have entered America since the 17th century, the US consists of a colourful mix of cultures from all over the world.

-The country itself is also overwhelming; everything is big, bigger, biggest.
+The country itself can feel overwhelming; everything is big, bigger, biggest.
 For instance, the supermarkets are enormous, the food portions are large, and the skyscrapers are huge.
 Americans think big and everything seems possible there.
-There is a reason that America is known as the country of unlimited possibilities.
-The “American Dream” and the diversity and contrasts in nature and culture make the United States a very popular holiday destination.
+There is a reason why America is known as the country of unlimited possibilities.
+The “American Dream”, the diversity and the contrasts in nature and culture make the United States a very popular holiday destination.

 Facts and numbers

 |Inhabitants||328,869,759 inhabitants (2018)|

 |Travel time||7 to 8 hours from the UK or Ireland|